BA-Huz/No-Engine-Game-Engine-Space-Flier/README.md

 Asteroids will also have lines coming out of their local axes with markers sitting on the asteroids surface along the worlds axes.
 These markers sit on the shape of the asteroid as it rotates like bouys bouncing on waves.
 ![Debug Mode 1](https://user-images.githubusercontent.com/56166683/148473585-b462f4c0-268e-418a-96d0-867789ef964a.png)

+Watch out though as both you and your drones die if they collide with an asteroid.

+Future Work
+It may be interesting to remake this project in Unity with C# and I have a few ideas for differences.
+Giving the black hole an actual collision and rather then the black hole being the only source of gravity having every object give off gravity, even if its only a miniscule fraction of the blackholes gravity.
+Giving the ship some proper weapon system to shoot at asteroids.
+Shot asteroids would be broken into chunks that are actual deconstructions of the initial asteroid such that they could be placed back together like a puzzle and have the same original shape. the drones wouldent collect crystals but small enough asteroid chunks.